Lordwill1/alx-system_engineering-devops/README.md

 ## TASKS

-### Note: When doing this project, After using text editor of your choice to create and access the file on insert mode.
-Ensure the first line is always having # !/bin/bash, then the second line is having the correct command/answer.
+### Note: When doing this project, After using text editor of your choice to create and access the file on insert mode.Ensure the first line is always having # !/bin/bash, then the second line is having the correct command/answer.
-(AFrom your terminal, convert the file created to SCRIPT i.e: cdmod +x 1-listit)
+(From your terminal, convert the file created to SCRIPT i.e: cdmod +x 1-listit)

 **0. Write a script that prints the absolute path name of the current working directory.**
-*File: 0-current_working_directory* ####pwd *(print working directory)*
+*File: 0-current_working_directory* #### pwd *(print working directory)*

 **1. Display the contents list of your current directory.**
     *File: 1-listit*